justinmanley/www.justinmanley.io/src/content/blog/leaflet-toolbar.md

 ### Secondary toolbars

 I thought I was done developing Leaflet.Toolbar after about a month of tinkering with it in my spare time.
-To confirm, I looked back at Leaflet.draw and noticed that each action in the toolbar, once triggered, provided a menu of secondary options related to the action at hand; for example, users drawing a polygon or polyline are given the option to cancel drawing, or to delete just the last point.
+Looking back at Leaflet.draw to confirm I had implemented all of its features, I noticed that each action in the toolbar, once triggered, provided a menu of secondary options related to the action at hand; for example, users drawing a polygon or polyline are given the option to cancel drawing, or to delete just the last point.
 No problem, I thought.
 I'll just add that in - it'll take a couple of days.

 ![Primary and secondary toolbar actions](assets/images/toolbar-actions.png)

-Wrong.
+Wrong!
 My design at the time had no way of accomodating these secondary actions.
 It took me the next few months, still working in my spare time, to reorganize the code to accomodate these secondary actions.

 The menu of secondary actions, I realized, was kind of like a toolbar.
 Why not just make it an instance of `L.Toolbar`?
 This was the solution I settled on: the `subToolbar` option of each toolbar action points to an instance of `L.Toolbar` containing the appropriate secondary actions.

 This system of nested toolbars made for efficient code reuse, but meant that the CSS styles had to be seriously modified.
 Toolbars in `Leaflet.Toolbar` are automatically given a `leaflet-toolbar-n` class, where `n` is the 0-based level of the toolbar in the nested toolbar hierarchy.
 This allows for styles to be applied easily across all toolbars and menus at the same hierarchical level.
 One drawback of this method is that styles have to be tightly scoped to avoid inadvertently styling containing toolbars (for example: `leaflet-toolbar-0 > li > .leaflet-toolbar-icon {...}`) - but hey, you can't win them all!

-### Musings
+### Looking back

 The toughest part of this project, hands down, was dealing with the constraints of an existing API.
-Developing Leaflet.Toolbar was different from other libraries that I've written because, with Leaflet.Toolbar, I was proposing to take over functionality from Leaflet.draw, rather than extending it; I wanted to inroduce a new dependency into the stack that would handle existing functionality.
+Developing Leaflet.Toolbar was different from working on other libraries that I've contributed to because, with Leaflet.Toolbar, I was proposing to take over functionality from Leaflet.draw, rather than extending it.
+I wanted to inroduce a new dependency into the stack that would handle *existing* functionality.
 Working on a project with this degree of interdependence between the parts was new for me, and it was difficult.
 There were times when I felt that my ideas for Leaflet.Toolbar couldn't possibly be accomodated by Leaflet.draw's API, and I dreamed about drastic rewrites of Leaflet.draw that might mesh more neatly with my toolbars.
 Thank god I didn't follow through on those dreams!
+Both Leaflet.draw and Leaflet.Toolbar would have been worse off!
 I did make some small changes to Leaflet.draw, such as modifying each drawing handler to inherit from `L.ToolbarAction` rather than `L.Handler`, but for the most part, I left it as-is.

-While it was sometimes frustrating, Leaflet.draw was also an enormous help to me in developing Leaflet.Toolbar.
+While it was sometimes frustrating, Leaflet.draw was an enormous help to me in developing Leaflet.Toolbar.
 I used [@jacobtoye](https://github.com/jacobtoye)'s excellent control-style toolbar as the inspiration and the spec for Leaflet.Toolbar, and I was constantly tabbing back to Leaflet.draw to check the functionality of the Leaflet.draw toolbars.
 I worked on porting the Leaflet.draw toolbar interface over to `Leaflet.Toolbar` as I was developing `Leaflet.Toolbar`, which helped maintain a tight feedback loop and informed the features I was building in to Leaflet.Toolbar.
 If anything made my job difficult, it was that [@jacobtoye](https://github.com/jacobtoye) and the Leaflet.draw set the bar so high!

+Thanks are in order to [@jacobtoye](https://github.com/jacobtoye), for a wonderful drawing plugin, and, of course, to [@mourner](https://github.com/mourner), for the amazing open-source mapping library that started it all.

 ### What's next